 Since Linux Mint 19 Tessa Cinnamon there has the option Automatic login in the Control Panel – Login window.
 The setting can now be made with an text editor, open a terminal by hit CTRL + ALT + T and enter the following command:

 and remove this lines:

-if you are not familiar with vim, your favorite editor could be nano or xed.
+if you are not familiar with vim, your may use nano or xed.

 After restarting and logging in with a password, the key management opens in the background, which enables Geary to save the passwords in the seahorse key management.

 Another possibility to switch off the automatic user login is to remove the user in the Username field in the User section – System Settings – Login Window.

 Without automatic login, the Username field must be empty.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?